rashmiyadav02031989-wq/AWS-Serverless-File-Manager/README.md

     U -.
 Direct Upload/Download .-> S3D
 ```
-Features
+# Features:
-Upload files using S3 pre-signed URLs
+-Upload files using S3 pre-signed URLs
-View uploaded files
+-View uploaded files
-Download files securely
+-Download files securely
-Delete files
+-Delete files
-Responsive web interface
+-Responsive web interface
-Fully serverless architecture
+-Fully serverless architecture

-AWS Services Used
+# AWS Services Used:
-Amazon Web Services
+-Amazon Web Services
-Amazon S3
+-Amazon S3
-AWS Lambda
+-AWS Lambda
-Amazon API Gateway
+-Amazon API Gateway
-Amazon CloudFront
+-Amazon CloudFront

-Workflow
+# Workflow:
-User accesses the web application through CloudFront.
+-User accesses the web application through CloudFront.
-The frontend requests a pre-signed upload URL from API Gateway.
+-The frontend requests a pre-signed upload URL from API Gateway.
-Lambda generates the pre-signed URL.
+-Lambda generates the pre-signed URL.
-The browser uploads the file directly to the S3 uploads bucket.
+-The browser uploads the file directly to the S3 uploads bucket.
-Users can list, download, and delete files using additional API endpoints backed by Lambda.
+-Users can list, download, and delete files using additional API endpoints backed by Lambda.

-Security
+# Security:
-Files are uploaded directly to S3 using time-limited pre-signed URLs.
+-Files are uploaded directly to S3 using time-limited pre-signed URLs.
-CloudFront is used to securely distribute the frontend.
+-CloudFront is used to securely distribute the frontend.
-No long-term AWS credentials are exposed in the browser.
+-No long-term AWS credentials are exposed in the browser.

-Screenshots to Upload
-Include screenshots of:
+# Screenshots:
 Home page
 File upload
 Uploaded files list